hassenius/terraform-icp-vmware/README.md

 ### Pre-requisites

 * Working copy of [Terraform](https://www.terraform.io/intro/getting-started/install.html)
 * The example assumes the VMs are provisioned from a template that has ssh public keys loaded in `${HOME}/.ssh/authorized_keys`.
 After VM creation, terraform will SSH into the VM to prepare and start installation of ICP using the SSH private key provided.
-If your VM template uses a different user from root, update the `ssh_user` section in [variables.tf](variables.tf#L154)
+If your VM template uses a different user from root, update the `ssh_user` section in [variables.tf](variables.tf#L264)
 * The template is tested on VM templates based on **Ubuntu 16.04**

 ### VM Template image preparation

 1. Create a VM image (RHEL or Ubuntu 16.04).
    * the automation will create an additional block device at unit number 1 (i.e. `/dev/sdb`) for local docker container images  and attempt to configure Docker in [direct-lvm](https://docs.docker.com/storage/storagedriver/device-mapper-driver/#configure-loop-lvm-mode-for-testing) mode.
 Additional block devices are also mounted at various directories that hold ICP data depending on the node role.
 You may pre-install docker, but it must be configured in direct-lvm mode, with the direct-lvm block device as the second disk.
 The simplest way of getting this to work is to create a template with a single OS disk without installing docker and let the automation configure direct-lvm mode.

-1. Append the public key to `$HOME/.ssh/authorized_keys` that corresponds to the `ssh_user` and `ssh_key_file` you will pass to terraform to enable terraform to successfully ssh into your VMs.

 1. Ensure that the `ssh_user` can call `sudo` without password.